WomenWhoCode/wwcode_api/README.md

 1. Make sure you are in the master branch git checkout master
 2. Sync your copy git pull
 3. Create a new branch with a meaningful name git checkout -b branch_name
-4. Develop your feature on Android Studio and run it using the emulator or connecting your own Android device
+4. Develop your feature on your branch
-5. Clean your project from Android Studio Build/Clean project
-6. Add the files you changed git add file_name (avoid using git add .)
+5. Add the files you changed git add file_name (avoid using git add .)
-7. Commit your changes git commit -m "Message briefly explaining the feature"
+6. Commit your changes git commit -m "Message briefly explaining the feature"
-8. We have small Pull Requests, try to keep one commit per feature.
+7. We have small Pull Requests, try to keep one commit per feature.
 If you forgot to add changes, you can edit the previous commit git commit --amend
-9. Push to your repo git push origin branch-name
+8. Push to your repo git push origin branch-name
-10. Go into the Github repo and create a pull request explaining your changes
+9. Go into the Github repo and create a pull request explaining your changes
-11. You will need to add a message on the pull request notifying your changes to your reviewer
+10. You will need to add a message on the pull request notifying your changes to your reviewer

 #Models
 The following are models created: